NixOS/nix/doc/manual/src/release-notes/rl-2.24.md

   hello
   ```

-  Older versions of `nix-shell` would resolve `shell.nix` relative to the current working directory; home in this example:
+  Older versions of `nix-shell` would resolve `shell.nix` relative to the current working directory, such as the user's home directory in this example:

   ```console
   [hostname:~]$ ./myproject/say-hi